dherik/spring-clock-time-machine/README.md

  }
 ```

-The actual implementation depends of the `DeloreanComponent`, but ideally we could use just the `Clock` bean, but I could think on a short time on how replace the `Clock` bean at runtime without a bean intermediating that.
+The actual implementation depends of the `DeloreanComponent`, but ideally we could use just the `Clock` bean, but I could not think on a short time on how replace the `Clock` bean at runtime without a bean proxying that.